Ji-Hwan Bae Player Props: Pirates vs. Blue Jays

 - Bae is hitting .244 with two doubles, two home runs and seven walks.

-- He has gone deep in two of 31 games played this season, and in 2% of his plate appearances.
+- He has homered in two of 31 games played this season, and in 2% of his plate appearances.

-- Bae has picked up an RBI in five games this year (16.1%), with two or more RBI in three of those games (9.7%).
+- Bae has driven in a run in five games this season (16.1%), including three games with more than one RBI (9.7%).
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.